 While it’s sure to provide your bedroom with a lovely, intoxicating scent – the jasmine plant can also help give you a good sleep!
 According to a study out of Wheeling Jesuit University, the scent of the jasmine plant improved the quality of sleep individuals who were exposed to it.
 It also lowered their anxiety levels, which likely contributed to better sleep.
 Moreover, their levels of alertness and productivity were also heightened.

 When you’re caring for a jasmine plant, remember that it needs full sunlight and its soil needs to be moist and well-drained.
 Your best bet in this regard is planting it outside a window and enjoying the fresh scent wafting through the open window, or if you have a good place in your house that can provide these conditions, enjoy the scent right inside your walls.

-Similar to the jasmine plant, the scent from the lavender can help to boost sleep quality by reducing stress and anxiety levels.
+Similar to the jasmine plant, the scent of lavender can help to boost sleep quality by reducing stress and anxiety levels.
 Lavender has also been linked to lowering the heart rate and this can also lead to a better night’s rest.

-In caring for the lavender houseplant, be sure to water it regularly, but take care not to overwater.
+If you’re caring for a lavender houseplant, be sure to water it regularly, but take care not to over-water it.

 Peace lilies are beautiful flowers that help in keeping the air clean.
 Not only do they remove toxins from the air, but they also increase the humidity.
 By doing so, they are then reducing allergies and relieving symptoms associated with sinus problems.

 In exchange for easing your sinus problems, all this plant needs in return is semi-shade and weekly watering.